hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 2. A concrete same-type requirement implies a same-shape requirement between the type parameter packs on the left hand side and all type parameter packs captured by the concrete type on the right hand side.

-3. Same-shape requirements are inferred from any pack expansion types in certain positions.
+3. Finally, a same-shape requirement is inferred between each pair of type parameter packs captured by a pack expansion type appearing in certain positions.

-The following positions are subject to same-shape requirement inference:
+The following positions are subject to the same-shape requirement inference in Case 3:

-* trailing `where` clauses
+* all types appearing in the requirements of a trailing `where` clause of a generic function
-* parameter lists and return types of generic functions
+* the parameter types and return type of a generic function

 Recall that if the pattern of a pack expansion type contains more than one type parameter pack, all type parameter packs must be known to have the same shape, as outlined in the [Type substitution](#type-substitution) section.
-This inference ensures that these invariants are satisfied, as long as the pack expansion type occurs in one of the two above positions.
+Same-shape requirement inference ensures that these invariants are satisfied when the pack expansion type occurs in one of the two above positions.

-If a pack expansion type appears in any other context, all pack references occurring in the pattern type must already be known to have the same shape, otherwise an error is diagnosed.
+If a pack expansion type appears in any other position, all type parameter packs captured by the pattern type must already be known to have the same shape, otherwise an error is diagnosed.

 For example, `zip` is a generic function, and the return type `((T, U)...)` is a pack expansion type, therefore the same-shape requirement `shape(T) == shape(U)` is automatically inferred: